 (Makes about 1½ cups)

-- 6-7 ounces (1 can) organic tomato paste (find organic tomato paste here)
+- 6-7 ounces (1 can) organic tomato paste (find organic tomato paste packed in non-BPA cans here)

 - ½ cup distilled white vinegar (find organic white vinegar here)

-- ¼ cup (or less) pure maple syrup (find natural sweeteners here)
+- ¼ cup (or less) pure maple syrup (find pure maple syrup here)

 - ¼ cup filtered water (find the best filtration systems here)